Red Cliffs and Beaver Dam Wash National Conservation Areas

 BLM led a process for the last six years to develop an RMP for the Red Cliffs and Beaver Dam Wash, which it finalized on December 20, 2016.

 The Red Cliffs and Beaver Dam Wash NCAs when designated became part of the National Conservation Lands—a collection of places around the West recognized for their scenic, ecological, historic or cultural significance.
-They were protected to “conserve, protect, and enhance for the benefit and enjoyment of present and future generation the ecological, scenic, wildlife, recreation, cultural, historical, natural, educational, and scientific resources of the NCA; and to protect listed threatened or endangered species.”
+They were established to “conserve, protect, and enhance for the benefit and enjoyment of present and future generation the ecological, scenic, wildlife, recreation, cultural, historical, natural, educational, and scientific resources of the NCA; and to protect listed threatened or endangered species.”